aws-samples/data-protection/README.md

 # Workshops

-These workshops demonstrates server side encryption, client side encryption and certfificate management concepts within AWS.
+These workshops demonstrates server side encryption, client side encryption and certificate management concepts within AWS.
 For example :

 * How do I put an object on S3 with server side encryption ?
 * How do I use aws encryption sdk to encrypt data in my application before sending the data to an AWS service ?